How to get un-sampled Google Analytics data with python (& without)

 What is Google analytics sampling

-When you have too much data, Google analytics won’t return all of it.
-In the case below it’s only using 52% of our data to make the reports.
+When you have too much data, Google analytics won't return all of it.
+In the case below it's only using 52% of our data to make the reports.
+It's because we have over 500K sessions in our date range.

 It's tried to pick a representative sample so we still get an answer, but without Google having to do a huge amount of work & taking forever.